-Zeke Cohen represents the First District on the Baltimore City Council and is Chairman of the Education & Youth Committee.
+Zeke Cohen represents the First District on the Baltimore City Council and is Chair of the Education & Youth Committee.

 After graduating from Goucher College, Zeke taught in West Baltimore and brought a group of his eighth grade students to help rebuild a home in New Orleans.
 As a teacher Zeke was awarded the Elizabeth Lawrence Prize for Excellence.
 He attained a Master’s Degree in Public Policy from Johns Hopkins University.
 Zeke started his nonprofit, The Intersection, to help young people learn community organizing and civic leadership.
 He ran for office with the belief that democracy only works when everyone has a voice in the process.